 The most popular type of communication in this form is the everyday directives given to the employees by their managers.
 They can be verbal or even in the form of handbooks and manuals.
 This kind of communication generally delivers information that updates the people about important changes, goals and strategies, coordinate activities, improve consumer relations or give feedback.

-When the information passes from lower-level employees to their superiors, it is called upward communication.
+When the information passes from lower-level employees to their superiors with the help of collaboration tools, it is called upward communication.
 An example of this route is a supervisor reporting to a department head.
 Some of the most common types of information shared through this mode include complaints, budget estimates, suggestions, progress reports, project proposals and more.
 A downward communication, at times, requires an upward response, like a manager asking for a replacement recommendation.

 Today, managers aim to encourage voluntary upward communication in the organization without having to ask.
 To make this possible, some companies even organize contests and give away rewards for creative ideas and suggestions.
 Another example is the installation of hotlines to let the company members report illegal, unethical or harmful activities anonymously.